CoalDev/gmail-cookies-research/README.md

     - This doesn't matter, as it works even without using the same headers
  - Are notifications sent ❌
     - I didn't get any notification to my phone, or to my main Gmail window
+ - Will using curl with all the headers and cookies work❓
 ```
 🤷🏻‍♂️ = Doesn't matter anymore
 ✅ = Checked, and succefully worked